TOAST-DOCS/Gamebase/zh/upgrade-guide.md

 ### Unreal

-* Android Firebase Notification 설정 방법이 변경되어 플러그인 내부에 google-services-json.xml 파일이 아닌 설정 툴에서 직접 지정하도록 변경되었습니다.
+* Changed the way Android Firebase Notification is set up so that you need to specify it directly in the settings tool instead of the google-services-json.xml file inside the plugin
-    * 기존에 제공되었던 Gamebase/Source/Gamebase/ThirdParty/Android/res/values/google-services-json.xml 파일이 제거되었습니다.
+    * Removed the previously provided Gamebase/Source/Gamebase/ThirdParty/Android/res/values/google-services-json.xml file
-    * Firebase 콘솔에서 다운로드한 google-services.json 파일을 [Android 설정 툴](./unreal-started/#android-settings)의 Push 항목 내 FCM 하위에 있는 `GoogleServicesFilePath` 값을 설정합니다.
+     * Set the `GoogleServicesFilePath` value in the [Android Settings Tool](./unreal-started/#android-settings) under FCM in the Push entry in the [Android Settings Tool] (./unreal-started/#android-settings) to the google-services.json file downloaded from the Firebase console.

 ## 2.62.0